-If you have a positive pregnancy test: here's what to do next.
+If you have a positive pregnancy test or have recently moved to the area: here's what to do next.

 You will have been given a number on which to call your community midwife team when you booked.
 This is for non-urgent calls.

 For information about when and who to call in a emergency, urgent or non-urgent situation.